dan1kali/BasuLabData/README.md

 - updates for new data + parcellations + preprocessing
 - Updated file format to save in folders

-### testRun2.m
+### testRun3.m
 **apply decoding and plot**
-- plotting requires some manuvering and uncommenting
+- grouped bar graph for multiple patients + conditions, puls from patient save folders

 # Misc/old files